Scroggins covers pandemic response, projects in State of the County address - Shelby County Reporter

 Regarding unemployment, Shelby County had a low unemployment rate of 1.8 percent at the end of 2019, but by April, the rate had jumped to 9.2 percent.

-“That’s been the highest that we’ve experienced in years,” Scroggins said, noting the high number accounts for many service industries that had to shut down during the start of the pandemic.
+“That’s been the highest that we’ve experienced in years,” Scroggins said, noting the high rate reflects many service industries that had to shut down during the start of the pandemic.
 “Those numbers have gone down as businesses started to open back up, as we had social distancing practices that were being implemented in restaurants and other service industries.”

 Scroggins said another consequence of the pandemic has been an increase in the average daily inmate population at the Shelby County Jail, noting the governor provided an order to all of the counties in March that the Department of Corrections would not take in any additional inmates who were charged, or those who were parole violators.

 “After 30 days, someone that comes into the county jail that’s supposed to be going to the Department of Corrections transferred to a state facility.
 The governor’s order stopped that,” Scroggins said.
 “This is something that we are focusing on right now as your county government because our population is up to 550-560 inmates within our county jail.
 Our county jail is not designed to carry that many inmates.
-It is the state Department of Corrections responsibility to house their own inmates.
+It is the state Department of Corrections’ responsibility to house their own inmates.
 It is a burden on us.”

 Scroggins praised Shelby County Sheriff John Samaniego and his staff for managing the increase in inmates, all while mitigating the spread of COVID-19 in the jail.